|Country of Origin||England|

-What Kind Of Behavioral Traits And Personality Do These Breed Have?
+What Kind Of Behavioral Traits And Personality Does These Breed Have?

 Parson’s should never be trusted off leash.
 They might chase small animals and once they get it, they will get it!
 It is impossible to call your Parson Russell.
 Similarly, digging is a common problem Parsons owner face.
 They are quick diggers that if you lost concentration in your Parson for even a minute, you’ll see that they’ve gone halfway down to earth.

 Training is easy for Parson Russell Terriers since they are highly trainable dogs and quick learners.
-However, Parsons are likely to behave according to the person training them.
-If they don;t like the trainer’s personality, Parsons will simply ignore all the cues and will tend be stubborn.
+However, Parsons is likely to behave according to the person training them.
+If they don’t like the trainer’s personality, Parsons will simply ignore all the cues and will tend to be stubborn.

 Parson should never be treated harshly while training.
 They may become offensive and will need confident and consistent leaders.
 Once they’re done with basic training, Parson Russell should be sent to advance obedience classes as well as agility training.

 - Parson Russell was used in rat baiting.
 Previously, 100 of rats were put into a ring or a rat pit, and the bet was made on whose dog could kill the most rats within a minute.